msoodb/Dunn/docs/source/scan.rst

         1. decrypt
         2. manipulate

-* WSTG-ATHZ-04: Testing for Insecure Direct Object References
+* WSTG-ATHZ-04: Testing for Insecure Direct Object References - IDOR
     - Identify points where object references may occur.
     - Assess the access control measures and if they’re vulnerable to IDOR.
         - The Value of a Parameter Is Used Directly to Retrieve a Database Record